MirzaSaniya/MirzaSaniya/README.md

 I'm a Data professional with 6+ years of experience in **Data Analytics, Data Science & AI**, leading projects and optimizing multi-cloud architectures.
 Passionate about leveraging **SQL, Python, and BI tools** to uncover insights and drive decision-making.
 Expertise in AWS, Snowflake, and Alteryx.
 Proven track record in boosting accuracy, reducing costs, and automating workflows.
 😄 Pronouns: she/her

-⚡ Fun fact: Recently Skydived World's Highest Tandem Jumps from 18,000ft!
+⚡ Fun fact: Recently Skydived the World's Highest Tandem Jumps from 18,000ft!

 ## 🔧 Skills & Expertise
 **Programming:** Python, SQL, R